 And how would things be in a perfect (and quite achievable) world:

-Plants can have a simple, solid system based in the reality of their product and process.
-That system comprises the essence of what it takes to be compliant, safe and confident.
+Plants can have a simple, solid system based on the reality of their product and process.
+That system comprises the essence of what it takes to be compliant, safe, and confident.
 It makes sense to everyone.
 Workers are engaged and when something doesn’t seem right, they flag it and it gets corrected or tweaked.
 This leads to consistently executing without crisis and the simple system gets more solid every day, so much so that the culture of food safety is inherent to the plant… and we love that beat.

-So if the norm is plants are stuck in the negative cycle, it’s not surprising most are challenged when it comes to making sense of food safety.
+So if the norm is plants are stuck in the negative cycle, it’s not surprising that most are challenged when it comes to making sense of food safety.
 Take heart!
 My team and I have been helping plants create simple, solid systems for some time now with amazing results.
 So it’s not a pipe dream - it works!
 You can percolate on that for a bit or you can call us to know more… either way, glad you’re reading and open to new ideas.

 Stay tuned- these are interesting and exciting times in the food manufacturing industry!

 🆓 Get a feel for our training! 🆓